 Drug test patch provides better results than urine test because it can detect the consumed drug as well as its metabolite i.e. the product of metabolism of the parent drug.
 Whereas urine tests can reveal only the metabolite.
 So if the person consumes the drug occasionally, a urine test cannot capture the drug because it is already metabolized.

 Sweat patches provide a reliable source of evidence because once attached they cannot be removed or changed as they have a unique identification number.
 Whereas, urine test results can be easily manipulated.

 While there are many advantages of sweat patches as an effective drug testing method, it is not free of flaws.

 Sometimes contamination may result in a false positive report.

 Reported drawbacks of sweat test patch include risk of environmental contamination of the patch before its attachment or after removal of the patch.
-Even the presence of secondhand marijuana smoke is sometimes detected as a positive test result.
+Even the presence of secondhand MMJ smoke is sometimes detected as a positive test result.

 Contamination from Within

 This can occur when a person has drug residue on the skin before the application of the sweat patch.
 This is an occurrence that happens when the alcohol rub doesn’t completely remove the residue.